Print friendly version

 Acute promyelocytic leukemia

 - Genetics Home Reference (GHR) contains information on Acute promyelocytic leukemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.